Inclined Bed Therapy and Sleep Apnea: Does Sleeping on an Incline Help?

 Is it safe for daily use?

 Yes.
-Most people adjust easily within a few nights.
-Just make sure your bed is stable and your mattress supportive.
+Most people adjust within a few nights.
+Ensure stability and support.

 Can IBT help with snoring if I don’t have apnea?